-Securities that are classified as available-for-sale are measured at fair value with temporary unrealized gains and losses reported in other comprehensive loss, and as a component of stockholders' equity until their disposition or maturity.
-See Fair Value Measurements, below.
+Securities that are classified as available-for-sale are measured at fair value with temporary unrealized gains and losses reported in other comprehensive income (loss), and as a component of stockholders' equity until their disposition or maturity.
+See "Fair Value Measurements" below.
 The Company reviews all available-for-sale securities at each period end to determine if they remain available-for-sale based on the Company's current intent and ability to sell the security if it is required to do so.
 Realized gains and losses from the sale of marketable securities, if any, are calculated using the specific-identification method.

 Marketable securities are subject to a periodic impairment review.
 The Company may recognize an impairment charge when a decline in the fair value of investments below the cost basis is determined to be other-than-temporary.
-In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investees' financial condition and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.
-Declines in value judged to be other-than-temporary are included in the Company's condensed consolidated statements of operations and comprehensive loss.
-The Company did not record any other-than-temporary impairments related to marketable securities in the Company's condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2024 and 2023.
+In determining whether a decline in market value is other-than-temporary, various factors are considered, including the cause, duration of time and severity of the impairment, any adverse changes in the investor's financial condition and the Company's intent and ability to hold the security for a period of time sufficient to allow for an anticipated recovery in market value.
+Declines in value judged to be other-than-temporary are included in the Company's condensed consolidated statements of operations and comprehensive income (loss).
+The Company did not record any other-than-temporary impairments related to marketable securities in the Company's condensed consolidated statements of operations and comprehensive income (loss) for the three and six months ended June 30, 2024 and 2023.